forestbiotech-lab/miRPursuit/docs/source/intro.rst

 Introduction
 ============

-miRPursuit is an open source project developed by at the `Forest Biotech group <http://www.itqb.unl.pt/research/plant-sciences/forest-biotech>`_ to automate the management of workloads in
+miRPursuit is an open source project developed by `Forest Biotech group <http://www.itqb.unl.pt/research/plant-sciences/forest-biotech>`_ to automate the management of workloads in

 ----------
 Objectives